Walker21122008/CPT-Hasini-And-Ambrose/README.md

 **Wiring survived the rounds.** The decision to consolidate onto pink wire, solder connections, and duct tape wire pairs together meant nothing came loose during matches.
 This was a real risk with a robot that takes impacts, and it held.

-**Robot was to hold up the two batteries**
+**Structural integrity held under load.** The chassis successfully supported the dual battery configuration throughout all three rounds.
+Despite the added mass being a mobility problem, none of the structural joints, ramp mounts, or shield attachments failed under repeated impacts.
 ---

 ## What Failed

-### 1. H-Bridge Chip Failure — Two Motors Lost
+### 1. H-Bridge Chip Failure — Two Motors Lost (All Rounds)

 Two of the four drive motors stopped working between Round 1 and the rest of the competition.
-The root cause was a burned L293D H-bridge chip.
+The root cause was a burned L293D H-bridge chip which potentially damaged the motors.

 The L293D has a continuous current rating of 600mA per channel and a peak of 1.2A.
-Under load — especially when the robot strained against its own weight or made contact with an opponent — the motors drew more current than the chip could sustain.
+Under load - especially when the robot strained against its own weight or made contact with an opponent - the motors drew more current than the chip could sustain.
 Heat built up, the chip degraded, and two motor channels failed.
 Running all four motors off the same chip without any heatsinking accelerated this.

 With only two functioning motors, the robot lost differential drive symmetry.
 Turning was unreliable and forward thrust was cut roughly in half.

-### 2. Robot Too Heavy to Move Effectively
+### 2. Robot Too Heavy to Move Effectively (All rounds)

 The second battery pack, reinforced cardboard shields, duct tape layering, and the LED strip added weight that the drive system wasn't sized for.
 The motors and wheels were carried over from Cheng 1.0, which had none of that additional mass.